jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 will execute `a` when the `condition` is true, and `b` otherwise.
 There are similar rules for all other program constructs (loops, function definitions, classes, ...).

-To make these rules more manageable, there are generally split into two parts:
+To make these rules more manageable, we generally split them into two parts:

-- The syntax, that defines what is a valid program in the language.
+- The syntax part, that defines what is a valid program in the language.
 For example, in Python, the syntax is defined by the [grammar](https://docs.python.org/3/reference/grammar.html).
-- The semantics, that defines what a program does.
+- The semantics part, that defines what a program does.
 This is what we have seen above with the description of the behavior of the `if` statement.

-In formal verification, we will focus on the semantics of programs,  assuming that the syntax is already verified by the compiler or interpreter.
+In formal verification, we will focus on the semantics of programs,  assuming that the syntax is already verified by the compiler or interpreter, generating "syntax errors" in case of ill-formed programs.

 ## Example to verify